Uluru Statement from the Heart: Objections

 In December 2017, traditional owners of Uluru, Anangu elders Alison Hunt and Donald Fraser, asked that the Reconciliation Council remove the word "Uluru" from the title, saying it was included without proper consultation.
 These issues have since been discussed and settled, with Central Land Council chair Sammy Wilson having given the group's blessing to use the name as part of the Uluru Statement from the Heart and its message to the Australian people.

 Opposition to the key component of the Uluru Statement, the Indigenous Voice to Parliament, as well as some of the broader objectives of the Uluru Statement has been expressed by various individuals on both sides of the political divide.

-NT Indigenous politician for the Country Liberal Party, Jacinta Nampijinpa Price (who was elected to the Australian Senate in May 2022), does not favour an amendment that divides along the line of race.
-Queensland Senator James McGrath (Liberal) has suggested that the Voice would damage equality and divide Australians by race.
-Others have suggested that the idea of a Voice selected on racial grounds violates the principles of racial equality.
-In June 2019, members of the conservative think tank Institute of Public Affairs wrote an opinion piece in The Sydney Morning Herald, saying that the proposal for the Voice "for some people and not others is... a violation of all principles of racial equality".
+NT Indigenous politician for the Country Liberal Party, Jacinta Nampijinpa Price (who was elected to the Australian Senate in May 2022), does not favour an amendment that, according to her view, "divides along the line of race".
+Queensland Senator James McGrath (Liberal) has suggested that the Voice would damage equality and similarly "divide Australians by race".
+Others, including members of the conservative think tank the Institute of Public Affairs have suggested that the idea of a Voice selected on racial grounds violates the principles of racial equality.
 Columnist Andrew Bolt has also criticised the objectives of the Uluru Statement.